Cantera 3.2.0b1

 double cp_mole() const override

-Molar heat capacity at constant pressure of the solution.
+Molar heat capacity of the solution at at constant pressure and composition [J/kmol/K].

 void getIntEnergy_RT(double *urt) const override